Jean Stas

-Jean Servais Stas (21 August 1813 – 13 December 1891) was a Belgian analytical chemist who co-discovered the atomic weight of carbon.
+Jean Servais Stas (21 August 1813 – 13 December 1891) was a Belgian analytical chemist who accurately measured the atomic weight of carbon.

 Life and work

 Stas was born in Leuven and trained initially as a physician.
 He later switched to chemistry and worked at the École Polytechnique in Paris under the direction of Jean-Baptiste Dumas.
 Stas and Dumas established the atomic weight of carbon by weighing a sample of the pure material, burning it in pure oxygen, and then weighing the carbon dioxide produced.

 In 1840, Stas was appointed professor at the Royal Military School in Brussels.
 He acquired international fame by determining the atomic weights of the elements more accurately than had ever been done before, using an atomic mass of 16 for oxygen as his standard.
 His results disproved the hypothesis of the English physicist William Prout that all atomic weights must be integer multiples of that of hydrogen.
 These careful, accurate atomic weight measurements of Stas helped lay the foundation for the periodic system of elements of Dmitri Mendeleev and others.